BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    After Require.js is configured, you will notice the `require` method is called.
 The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (jQuery, Backbone, Lodash, mobileRouter, etc) into the page.

+   After all of those files are included on the page, two internal jQuery Mobile properties are turned off to allow Backbone.js to handle all of the routing.

+            // Prevents all anchor click handling
+            $.mobile.linkBindingEnabled = false;

+            // Disabling this will prevent jQuery Mobile from handling hash changes
+            $.mobile.hashListeningEnabled = false;

-   After all of those files are included on the page, a new router instance is instantiated to allow you to use Backbone's routing mechanism (keep reading below for more clarification).
+    Finally, a new router instance is instantiated to allow you to use Backbone's routing mechanism (keep reading below for more clarification).

    **Note**: You don't need to instantiate a new router instance if you aren't using a Backbone Router class.